Food Options & Sample Menu for a stay at Shearwater Cove

 • jar of pasta sauce

-• protein of choice: beef, chicken, beyond beef, beans, etc.
+• protein of choice: beef, chicken, fish, beyond beef, beans, etc.

 • veggies of choice: onion, garlic, bell pepper, mushrooms, etc.